Biden's prime-time speech: Trumpism threatens democracy

 At a Democratic fundraiser last week, Biden likened the “MAGA philosophy” to “semi-fascism.”

-In Philadelphia, White House officials said, Biden intends to hark back to the 2017 white supremacist protest in Charlottesville, Virginia, which he says brought him out of political retirement to challenge Trump.
-Biden plans to argue that the country faces a similar crossroads in the coming months.
+In Philadelphia, White House officials said, Biden intended to hark back to the 2017 white supremacist protest in Charlottesville, Virginia, which he says brought him out of political retirement to challenge Trump.
+Biden argues that the country faces a similar crossroads in the coming months.

 “The president thinks that there is an extremist threat to our democracy,” press secretary Karine Jean-Pierre said Wednesday.
 “It’s not stopping.
 It’s continuing.”

-Biden allies stress that he is not rejecting the entirety of the GOP and would use his remarks to call on traditional Republicans to join him in condemning Trump and his followers.
+Biden allies stress that he is not rejecting the entirety of the GOP and is calling on traditional Republicans to join him in condemning Trump and his followers.
 It’s a balancing act, given that more than 74 million people voted for Trump in 2020.

 “I respect conservative Republicans,” Biden said last week.
 “I don’t respect these MAGA Republicans.”

 House Republican leader Kevin McCarthy dismissed any such distinction, accusing the president of trying to “disparage hard-working Americans.”
-He planned to deliver a preemptive rebuttal to Biden from Scranton, Pennsylvania, where the president was born.
+He was delivering a preemptive rebuttal to Biden from Scranton Thursday evening.

 The official said Biden aimed to speak “not as a Democratic president, but as a president of a democracy.”